Ka'Chava Review: "Superfood" That's Anything But Super

 Does Ka'Chava Cause Side Effects?

-Ka'Chava doesn't appear to have been studied in any clinical trials so it's impossible to say for certain whether or not the product causes side effects.
-However, we can make an educated guess based on its ingredients.
+Ka'Chava doesn't appear to have been studied in any clinical trials, which makes it challenging to say for certain whether or not the product causes side effects.

 We do not believe that Ka'Chava is likely to cause side effects in the average, healthy consumer nor did it cause side effects when we tested it.
-It's primarily made from whole foods and non-toxic ingredients.

 The only ingredient of concern in our opinion is raw maca.
-As we detailed in the ingredient analysis section, this can cause digestive discomfort, but the dose is likely so low in Ka'Chava that it shouldn't have any effects.
+As we detailed in the Ingredient Analysis section, this can cause digestive discomfort, but the dose is likely so low in Ka'Chava that it shouldn't have any effects.

 "Do not understand all the one stars for the taste.
 They should add 40 grams of sugar and it will have the taste they are looking for.
 It does not taste great , but trust me its not as bad as some people are saying here.
 Throw some strawberries, a banana , blueberries or grapes in with the vanilla and the whole taste issue is gone.
 Simple..."